-- 1. Centrifugation.

-- 2. Chromatography.

-- 3. Spectrophotometry.

-- 4. Electrophoresis.

-- 5. Perform the advance biotechnological techniques, like ELISA, PCR, Southern blotting, etc.
+- 1. Separate molecules following centrifugation. - 2.
+Separate amino acids using paper chromatography. - 3.
+Separate plant pigments through thin layer chromatography. - 4.
+Determine concentration of different macromolecules using spectrophotometer. - 5.
+Separate different macromolecules through electrophoresis. - 6.
+Perform ELISA, PCR, Southern blotting, etc.

 - 1. This course will equip the students with basic principles behind the working of various sophisticated instruments and techniques used popularly in biotechnology. - 2.
-The course is designed to bridge the gap between theory and practical applications of various techniques which will play a pivotal role in discovery of new drugs, biopharmaceuticals and bioactive compounds. - 3.
+The course is designed to bridge the gap between theory and practical applications of various techniques, which will play a pivotal role in discovery of new drugs, biopharmaceuticals and bioactive compounds. - 3.
 Knowledge of instrumentation is quite essential for discovery of novel molecules, their extraction, purification, quantification and quality assessment. - 4.
-Will possibly be able to suggest necessary improvements in the instruments which may enhance their sensitivity and accuracy.
+Will possibly be able to suggest necessary improvements in the instruments, which may enhance their sensitivity and accuracy.